Types of electric hot water heaters

 Step 5: Electrical Power

-In order to complete this project, you will need to have a joist-mounted electrical junction box, a circuit breaker, and circuit cable that is stapled in place every 2 ft, and a breaking off the top of the tank.
+In order to complete this project, you will need to have a joist-mounted electrical junction box, a circuit breaker, a circuit cable that is stapled in place every 2 ft, and a breaking off the top of the tank.
 You will also need to connect to a joist or piece of blocking.

 Now it’s time to get the electrical power ready.
 First, pull the cable out of the bottom of the pipe.
 Make sure you have enough slack in the wire so you can work comfortably.
 Then, slide the conduit into the connector and tighten it with a screw.
 Finally, place a covering plate over the top of your completed installation to hide any visible wiring from view.
 Now it’s time to install your electric hot water heater!